fvmformal/fvm/doc/sphinx/source/firstexample.rst

      An interesting idea is to create a latex template with your company/institution colors and logo and a cover page, and use pandoc to create a beautiful PDF from the text report.
-You could even use a hook (explained in section :ref:`hooks`) to automatically run, from within the FVM framework, a custom command that does this after the last FVM step.
+You could even automate this inside the ``formal.py`` script, after the call to :py:func:`fvm.FvmFramework.run`.

 - **HTML summary:** to see the FVM summary in HTML format, just go to the output directory (by default, ``fvm_out``) and open the ``summary.html`` file with